 Its basic operating principle is that the magnetic field generated in the stator creates an opposing current in the rotor bars.
 The induced rotor current then creates a magnetic field in the rotor laminations.
 That opposing field causes the rotor to turn -- with the stator current switching, the rotor is always lagging and causing the rotor to rotate.

-Above is the typical configuration of the induction motor.
+Look at this typical configuration of the induction motor.
 Note the rotor has laminations in the core and electrically conductive material (either copper or aluminum) in the rotor’s slots, the so-called rotor bars.

-For most industrial applications (greater than 1 HP) and for automotive drivetrains, the three-phase induction motor is as common as it gets.
-In this design, the three phases are wrapped around the stator in such a way that gives smoother operation and high efficiency.
+For most industrial applications (greater than 1 HP) and for automotive drivetrains, the three-phase induction motor design is as common as it gets. the three phases are wrapped around the stator in such a way that gives smoother operation and high efficiency.
 Three-phase AC motors are self-starting once the voltage is applied to the stator windings.
 In many instances the so-called rotor bars are angled to give higher torque.

 AC Induction Motor Efficiency in Practice